moahammadalt/RN-typescript-app-template/README.md

-This project is a simple template application written in react native with some built-in features
+This project is a simple template application written in react native and typescript with some built-in features

 ## Available Features